Tmarkou99/Project-Supply-chain-analysis/README.md

 4.  **Customer demographics analysis**: You could use the Customer demographics variable to analyze the characteristics of your customer base and identify opportunities to target specific segments with tailored marketing messages or products. `done`

-5.  **Manufacturing analysis**: You could analyze the Production volumes, Manufacturing lead time, Manufacturing costs, Inspection results, and Defect rates variables to optimize your manufacturing processes, reduce defects, and improve product quality. `in progress`
+5.  **Manufacturing analysis**: You could analyze the Production volumes, Manufacturing lead time, Manufacturing costs, Inspection results, and Defect rates variables to optimize your manufacturing processes, reduce defects, and improve product quality. `done`

-6.  **Logistics analysis**: You could analyze the Transportation modes, Routes, and Costs variables to optimize your logistics operations, reduce transportation costs, and improve delivery times.
+6.  **Logistics analysis**: You could analyze the Transportation modes, Routes, and Costs variables to optimize your logistics operations, reduce transportation costs, and improve delivery times. `in progress`

 7.  **Supplier analysis**: You could use the Supplier name, Location, and Lead time variables to analyze the performance of your suppliers, identify opportunities to optimize your supplier network, and negotiate better pricing and terms.